-During the year ended 31 December 2021, one Remuneration Committee meeting was held.
+During the year ended 31 December 2022, one Remuneration Committee meeting was held.
 The attendance record of each member of the Remuneration Committee is set out in the table below:

 Members of the Remuneration Committee Number of attendance

+Mr. Cheung Chun Yue, Anthony (resigned on 1 July 2022) 1/1

 Mr. Yu Chun Kau (Chairman) 1/1

 Ms. Chen Xingyi 1/1

-Mr. Cheung Chun Yue, Anthony 1/1
+Mr. Sze Irons (appointed on 1 July 2022) N/A